User-Empowered Head Movement Techniques in Virtual Reality (VR)

 • How head rotation amplification affected users' sense of direction and spatial orientation.

-• Preferences between different amplification techniques (manual vs. automatic).
+• Preferences between different amplification techniques (interactive vs. adaptive).

 • The impact of head rotation amplification on users' sense of immersion in the virtual environment.

-The interviews included questions about users' overall experience with each technique, perceived control and speed, ease of targeting, feelings of discomfort or motion sickness, and preferences for manual versus automatic amplification.
+The interviews included questions about users' overall experience with each technique, perceived control and speed, ease of targeting, feelings of discomfort or motion sickness, and preferences for interactive versus adaptive amplification.
 Participants were also asked about their perception of space and immersion while using amplified head rotation.

 The qualitative data was analyzed using thematic analysis, which allowed me to identify key patterns and insights regarding user experiences and preferences related to head rotation amplification in VR.